FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Conclusion

 \section{Conclusion}

-In this paper, we proposed FedSA-GCL, a novel semi-asynchronous federated graph learning framework designed to address the unique challenges posed by non-IID and graph-structured data under asynchronous settings.
-Our method incorporates a staleness-aware local smoothness confidence (LSC) aggregation strategy, which effectively mitigates the adverse impact of outdated models and accelerates convergence.
-Additionally, we introduce ClusterCast, a cluster-level broadcasting mechanism that enables inactive but structurally similar clients to benefit from timely model updates, enhancing cross-client consistency.
-Furthermore, we design a clustering algorithm based on the Soft Label Feature Matrix (SFM), which captures semantic similarities and demonstrates superior adaptability across training rounds.
+In this paper, we proposed FedSA-GCL, a novel semi-asynchronous FGL framework designed to address the unique challenges posed by non-IID graph-structured data under asynchronous settings.
+Our method incorporates a staleness-aware LSC aggregation strategy, which effectively mitigates the adverse impact of stale models and accelerates convergence.
+Additionally, we introduced ClusterCast, a cluster-level broadcasting mechanism that enables inactive but semantically similar clients to benefit from timely model updates, thereby enhancing cross-client consistency.
+Furthermore, we designed a clustering algorithm based on the SFM to capture semantic similarities and demonstrate superior adaptability across training rounds.
+Crucially, we provide a formal convergence analysis to theoretically guarantee the optimization stability of the proposed framework.

-Extensive experiments on seven real-world graph datasets, including ablation studies, robustness tests, and training efficiency evaluations, confirm that FedSA-GCL consistently outperforms state-of-the-art baselines in terms of accuracy, robustness, and convergence speed.
-Particularly, our method demonstrates strong resilience to label and topology sparsity, and significantly reduces communication and computation overhead measured by client trips.
-These results validate the effectiveness and practicality of FedSA-GCL in real-world federated graph learning scenarios.
+Extensive experiments on eight real-world graph datasets, scaling up to the large \texttt{ogbn-arxiv} network, including ablation studies, robustness tests, hyperparameter sensitivity, and training efficiency evaluations, confirm that FedSA-GCL consistently outperforms state-of-the-art baselines in terms of accuracy, robustness, and convergence speed.
+Notably, the algorithm circumvents quadratic edge operations, guaranteeing exceptional computational scalability even on highly dense graph topologies.
+Particularly, our method demonstrates strong resilience to label and topology sparsity, and significantly accelerates the global optimization process, drastically reducing the total computational delays and the required number of client trips.
+This high convergence efficiency stems from a strategic system trade-off: by intentionally investing slightly more downstream bandwidth to proactively correct local semantic drift, FedSA-GCL successfully circumvents the severe performance degradation typical of asynchronous non-IID environments.
+These results collectively validate the effectiveness and practicality of FedSA-GCL in real-world federated graph learning scenarios.
+Future work will explore extending this framework to dynamic graphs where node features and topologies evolve over time, further enhancing its applicability in non-stationary environments.